sfdx-isv/plp-demo-app/2GP_README.md

-# PART TWO: Experience PLP from the subscriber's perspective.
+# PART TWO: Experience PLP from the package subscriber's perspective.
 In the second part of this demo, you'll interact with the subscriber scratch org using two different users.
 * The DEMO user simulates a standard user within the subscriber's org
 * The ADMIN user simulates a system administrator within the subscriber's org.